-I have written before about the whirlwind that is Sophia.
+I have written before about the whirlwind that is my youngest child.
 Her room is often quite messy due to her whirlwind nature.
 Then she gets really distracted while trying to clean it up.

 Here is a photo from this past January: